lmc2179/lmc2179.github.io/drafts/pretreatment_controls.md

-You should include pretreatment measurements of the outcome and unit covariates in your A/B tests
+You should include pretreatment measurements of the outcome and unit covariates in your A/B tests, but please be sure they're pre-treatment

+We'll show it with some simulations of experiments with binary treatments and continuous normally distributed outcomes:
+1. No extra variable, y ~ t
+2. One extra variable, y ~ t vs y ~ t + x
+3. One unobserved extra variable but an observed ancestor, y ~ t vs y ~ t + x and y ~ t vs y ~ t + z (where z is the parent of x)
+4. One irrelevant extra variable
+5. One incorrectly-controlled-for extra variable (DO NOT CONDITION ON POST-TREATMENT VARIABLES, conditioning on a variable which is a result of x) n = 100, alpha = 1, delta=0.5

+Maybe this is just one dataset and we just get better at seeing it

 https://pubmed.ncbi.nlm.nih.gov/26921693/